Pravesh-Sudha/100-Days-of-Code/README.md

 - Adding NAT gateway and internet gateway for outside communication
 - Adding an auto-scaling group to handle more traffic

+### Day 94: Deploy a Cloud-native-voting-app on Kubernetes project
+- Setup Roles for Cluster and NodeGroups
+- EKS Cluster setup
+- Added Node group for 2 t2.medium instances
+- Deploy Mongo statefulset and configured it
+- Setup Go API using deployment
+- Deploy the fronted and expose its service

 ... continue updating log for each day ..._

 ## Connect